 Welcome to my website.
 I write books for children and plays for children and adults.

-Work in Progress - GREEN GIRL MAGIC (previously called The Hero of Esk) is a fantasy/adventure for middle-grade readers.
+Work in Progress - GREEN FIRE MAGIC (previously called The Hero of Esk) is a fantasy/adventure for middle-grade readers.

 Here are some illustrations which helped me imagine the story.

 Scroll down to read an outline of the plot and the Prologue and first chapter.

 The island on the right is a map I've drawn of Esk.
 Pity the words are blurred.
 Neesha and her friends journey from the Academia in Ultima-Esk to the swampland, and all the way down the Esk River to Aqua-Esk and the Giant Sand Dunes.
 The meerkat at the top was the inspiration for a race of giant meerkat-like warriors called Pantherans who help Neesha and her friends defeat the bad guys.

 On Esk one in every hundred babies are born with coloured skin.
 These 'bloom' children are sent to the Academia to begin apprenticeships.
 Those with purple skin study to be medical pothecaries.
 Those with blue tattoos become inventive techs.
 Green children train as spellbinders, the only guild with magic.
 Neesha, the main character, has green skin and amazing magical potential.
 She is fast-tracked into the Academia, the youngest apprentice ever.
 Being so young and celebrated, she has become arrogant, and has no friends.